AJ-comp/Mythosia/Mythosia/Threading/Synchronization/README.md

 	// (Critical Section) IO exectuion
 }

-//but async keyword can't be compatibled with lock keyword.
+// but async keyword can't be compatibled with lock keyword.
 // in this situation, you can achieve the goal using as below.

 while(true)